 The PhD research: Looking at Law through Children’s Eyes

-Click here for updates on the PhD research “Looking at Law through Children’s Eyes” that started in july 2015 and is planned to continue until march 2019. (updates on the latest field research can be found here).
+Click here for updates on the PhD research “Looking at Law through Children’s Eyes” that started in July 2015 and is planned to continue until march 2019.
+A list of publications of this research project can be found here.

 Report: Which child has the right to education?

 This (Dutch) research report is the outcome of the first case study, on the child’s right to education in the Netherlands.
 The report focuses specifically on homeschooling, children out of school and Roma children.

 Crowdfunding campaign: raising funds for research on the child’s right to education

 From 12 may until July 1 2015 there was a crowdfunding campaign to collect funds for research on the child’s right to education.
 Here you can find a list of all media appearances of the project (in Dutch).

 UN: Dutch government has to change military education of minors